swcarpentry/python-novice-gapminder/episodes/08-data-frames.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-## Note about Pandas DataFrames/Series
+## Note about pandas DataFrames/Series

 A [DataFrame][pandas-dataframe] is a collection of [Series][pandas-series];
-The DataFrame is the way Pandas represents a table, and Series is the data-structure Pandas use to represent a column.
+The DataFrame is the way pandas represents a table, and Series is the data-structure pandas use to represent a column.

-Pandas is built on top of the [Numpy][numpy] library, which in practice means that most of the methods defined for Numpy Arrays apply to Pandas Series/DataFrames.
+pandas is built on top of the [Numpy][numpy] library, which in practice means that most of the methods defined for Numpy Arrays apply to pandas Series/DataFrames.

-What makes Pandas so attractive is the powerful interface to access individual records of the table, proper handling of missing values, and relational-databases operations between DataFrames.
+What makes pandas so attractive is the powerful interface to access individual records of the table, proper handling of missing values, and relational-databases operations between DataFrames.